Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 Coinciding with the visit, the U.K. government announced a new round of sanctions against six entities that Britain said supplied equipment to the Russian military.
 CST, a manufacturer of Russian drones and parts for helicopters used against Ukraine, were among those sanctioned.

-In Brussels, there were increasing expectations that Zelenskyy might visit Brussels, where leaders from the 27-nation bloc are holding a summit Thursday.
+There were rising expectations that Zelenskyy might visit Brussels, where leaders from the 27-nation bloc are holding a summit Thursday.
 The EU’s legislature has also slated a special plenary session that day.

-The London visit came as Russian forces shelled areas of eastern Ukraine, officials said, in what Kyiv authorities believe is part of a new thrust by the Kremlin’s forces before the invasion anniversary.
+The London visit came as Russian forces shelled areas of eastern Ukraine in what Kyiv authorities believe is part of a thrust by the Kremlin’s forces before the invasion anniversary.
 Moscow, meanwhile, believes Ukraine is preparing its own battlefield push.

 Danica Kirka and Sylvia Hui in London and Raf Casert in Brussels contributed.